With fewer customers and large ticket sizes, in the B2B space each customer and their feedback matter significantly more.

 Increased referral close rates from 30% to 47%

-Identified customers at risk of churn and achieved a save rate of 60%.
+Identified customers at risk of churn and achieved a saving rate of 60%.